fbpx

 The passage ends with “In their righteousness, they will be like great oaks that the LORD has planted for his own glory.”
 Reading the passage aloud, Mike shared stories of No Longer Bound graduates —Mark, Tom, Brandon — who are now living “as mighty oaks that the Lord has planted.”

-It was a daily battle to stand up a fledgling nonprofit, and Mike rarely had the resources he needed.
 “Sometimes, there wasn’t enough food for the men.
 Sometimes, there wasn’t money to pay the electric bill.
 But God continued to provide,” he said.

 Items were donated he could sell.
 Food came from surprising places.
 Eventually, No Longer Bound established such a consistent supply of donated food; so reliable, in fact, the team started a food ministry called God’s Storehouse.